EastonShaum/09-Module/JoinCoin.md

   ## Installation

-  In order to install this project on your own system you would need to enter the following in your command line: npm i
+  In order to install this project on your own system you would need to enter the following in your command line: npm i, npm i inquirer

   ## Usage

-  nothing
+  As you run the site you can search for different cryptocurrencies.

   ## Tests